Shirley Parish Church: History

 The first vicar of Shirley was the Reverend William Orger, who looked after the parish for 25 years.
 During this time, the church grew quickly, to such an extent that the building was added to within a few years of its consecration.
 Balconies added in 1840 raised the capacity to 1080.
 In 1848, only 432 of these pews were free, implying a regular congregation of around 600.
 A church clock was provided in 1875, and further new pews and a new chancel were added in 1881.

-The parish register for St John's was started in 1912.
+In 1912, the parish register for St John's was started, the church being originally based in a temporary tin building.
+Plans to rebuild St John's church were submitted in 1957, with amended plans submitted and approved in 1959.
+The foundation stone of the new building was laid by the Bishop of Winchester, Dr Alwyn Williams.
+The building was subsequently adapted into a community centre named St John's Centre.

-The interior of the St James' building was renovated in 1994; the pews were removed and the floor leveled and carpeted.
+The interior of the St James' building was renovated in 1994; the pews were removed and the floor levelled and carpeted.
 On 1 March 2016, they further updated their seating with the addition of new chairs that now blue and are more cushioned than the previous ones.

+In 2020 it was reported that St John's Centre could be demolished and replaced with housing and plans were submitted later that year to replace the building with five houses.
+Permission for those plans was refused and new plans were submitted in 2021 to replace the St John's building with four houses; this planning application was withdrawn in October 2022.
+The St John's building was sold to the Church of Pentecost and handed over at a joint celebration in early 2023.